 Will I be certified as a meeting planner after I complete this program?

 Certification as a meeting planner requires passing a national examination and meeting other criteria.
-For more information on the Certified Meeting Professional (CMP) certification exam, please visit the Convention Industry Council's website.
+For more information on the Certified Meeting Professional (CMP) certification exam, please visit the Events Industry Council's website.

 Is tuition assistance available for this program?

 Tuition is due in full prior to enrolling in the program.
 Several loan options are available.
 Please see the Tuition & Payment Options section for more information.

 Will this course prepare me for the CMP (Certified Meeting Professional) exam?